 A spot was reserved for the inn on the outskirts of Corner Brook between the town and the paper mill.

-In 1923, Mr. Andrew Cobb, a Halifax architect designed the Tudor-Style “Staff House” and in his honor, the street leading to it was named Cobb Lane.
+In 1923, Mr. Andrew Cobb, a Halifax architect designed the Tudor-Style “Staff House” and in his honour, the street leading to it was named Cobb Lane.

 When the paper mill became operational in 1925, the staff quarters became a hotel.